docknetwork/wallet-sdk-examples/flutter-example/readme.md

 ## Assets

-The `assets` directory hauses the wallet-sdk js library.
+The [assets](assets) directory houses the wallet-sdk js library.
 And flutter can access that using a webview.